 Then, you filed your complaint with human resources.
-An employee was making sexist comments to you-an employee that happens to be friends with someone in the new department.
+An employee was making sexist comments to you — an employee that happens to be friends with someone in the new department.

 Next thing you know, a junior employee with much less experience was promoted, and no one will tell you why.
 Your supervisor gives you the cold shoulder when you ask him and no one from the other department is answering your emails.
-Sounds like retaliation for filing that compliant.
+Sounds like retaliation for filing that complaint.

 4. Your Pay or Hours are Cut

 Maybe you don’t have to move anywhere and you get to keep doing your same job.
-But then out of nowhere your position with the company is in jeopardy.
+But then out of nowhere, your position with the company is in jeopardy.
 The only way you can save your job is to take a pay cut.

 Strange how no one else in your department had to take a cut in their salary.
 And it’s even stranger when a co-worker you just finished a project with received a bonus.

 Another retaliation tactic is to dramatically reduce your hours.
 You work the counter at a sandwich shop for an average of 30 hours a week.
 But then after you file a complaint, you notice that you’re only working 25 hours.
-Then it goes down to 15 hours, and finally you’re down to 10 hours.
+Then it goes down to 15 hours, and finally, you’re down to 10 hours.